74HCT00N/P22_ECU_Telemetry/README.md

 The MCP2515 was a different story however.
 The datasheet was a hard read and I was not able to continue without the help of a logic analyzer.

-Thankfully, the [Saleae](https://www.saleae.com/) team had given to us the [Logic Pro 8](https://usd.saleae.com/products/saleae-logic-pro-8)as a sponsorship.
+Thankfully, the [Saleae](https://www.saleae.com/) team had given to us the [Logic Pro 8](https://usd.saleae.com/products/saleae-logic-pro-8) as a sponsorship.

 My setup